drgmk/vis-r/README.md

  warmup/sampling steps, but `stan` will yield many more independent samples for a given number of steps.

+To evaluate the model, viewing residuals is normally very helpful.
+Subtract the best fit model (`*vismod.npy`) from the ms from which the visibilities were exported, an example function is [here](https://github.com/drgmk/alma/blob/a10e4e40e84ff3a25dfa3b0067fec5f4c3713b1d/alma/casa.py#L82).

 The suggested method of fitting is to initially use rather hard u,v averaging with the `--sz` parameter, setting it to something similar to the disk size, or even smaller.
 Runs should complete quickly, give reasonable parameter